Safer walking, wheeling and cycling between Cambridge and the western villages of Comberton, Hardwick, Coton.

 Adams Road

-Works are expected to begin this autumn, lasting around 24 weeks, pending final approvals.
-To minimise disruption, works will be completed in two phases, with daytime road closures in place and access maintained for residents.
+The works are anticipated to take approximately 30 weeks.
+To minimise disruption, works will be completed in two halves, with daytime road closures in place and access maintained for residents.

 Coton village

-Works will include street lighting upgrades, resurfacing, redesigned junctions, and raised traffic-calming features to improve safety and visibility.
-Additional drainage, landscaping, and fencing improvements are also planned.
+Works in the village include street lighting upgrades, carriageway resurfacing, redesigned junctions, footway improvement works and raised traffic-calming features to improve safety and visibility.
+Additional drainage and landscaping are also planned to accommodate the main works.

 Works will take approximately 15 weeks.
-Most activity will take place during the day under temporary traffic management, with some night-time closures for surfacing and road marking.
+Most activity will take place during the day under temporary traffic management with access maintained as required, with some night-time closures for surfacing and road marking to minimise the impact to residents.
+Residents will receive advance notice of any road closures.

 How we got here